Enet/react-russian-router/README.md

 Callback, called after error is occured.

 ## :banana: `TransitionSwitch extends Switch`
+If you need animated transitions between entry points, `TransitionSwitch` is your lifesaver.
+It calls magical hooks like `componentBeforeEnter`, `componentWillEnter`, `componentDidEnter`, `componentBeforeLeave`, `componentWillLeave` and `componentDidLeave` for each of your payload's components.

+Don't forget, the switch isn't aware, when the transition should be finished.
+So you must call a `callback`, which is the first argument of `componentWillEnter` and `componentWillLeave`.
+Only after callback is called, `componentDidEnter` and `componentDidLeave` will be executed.

 #### `transitionOnAppear` : bool = `false`
 Should `TransitionSwitch` animate initial render or not?
 By default initial transition is disabled.